PaulUithol/Backbone-relational/README.md

 #### fetchRelated `relationalModel.fetchRelated(key<string>, [options<object>])`

 Fetch models from the server that were referenced in the model's attributes, but have not been found/created yet.
+This can be used specifically for lazy-loading scenarios.

+By default, a separate request will be fired for each additional model that is to be fetched from the server.
+However, if your server/API supports it, you can fetch the set of models in one request by specifying a `collectionType` for the relation you call `fetchRelated` on.
+The specificed `collectionType` should have an overridden `url(models<Backbone.Model[]>)` method.
+See the example at the top of [Backbone.Relation options](#backbone-relation) or [Backbone-tastypie](https://github.com/PaulUithol/backbone-tastypie/blob/master/backbone-tastypie.js#L74) for an example.

 ### Events